nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 2.1.1 MathOpPort

 `MathOpPort` is responsible for passing the invocation of the operation from `MathSender` to `MathReceiver`.
-The new XML file should be placed in a new directory `Ref/MathPorts` with the name `MathOpPortAi.mxl`.
+The new XML file should be placed in a new directory `Ref/MathPorts` with the name `MathOpPortAi.xml`.
 The XML for the port is as follows:

 ```xml
 <interface name="MathOp" namespace="Ref">